 The Center at Sierra Health Foundation was awarded the California Department of Health Care Services Asthma Mitigation Project contract.
 This statewide program will provide $12 million in funding for grantees, plus additional support through technical assistance and evaluation services, for local health departments, medical providers and community-based organizations to offer culturally and linguistically appropriate asthma home visiting services to individuals with poorly controlled asthma, with a focus on low-income communities and communities of color that have disproportionate rates of asthma.

-Grants of up to $500,000 per project will fund local health departments, medical providers and community-based organizations providing asthma home visiting, education and environmental mitigation services to individuals with poorly controlled asthma throughout the state, with a focus on the
+Grants of up to $500,000 per project will fund local health departments, medical providers and community-based organizations providing asthma home visiting, education and environmental mitigation services to individuals with poorly controlled asthma throughout the state, with a focus on the following three outcomes:

 In addition, activities should lead to: Increased capacity to serve individuals with poorly controlled asthma, increase advocacy related to prevention and treatment of asthma and to build a network of partners to engage in asthma preventive services.

 Proposals are due by 1 p.m. on April 28, 2020.

 A proposers’ webinar was held on March 4.
 Participation was encouraged, but not required to apply for funding.
 The webinar recording is available below.

 The Center at Sierra Health Foundation is seeking an experienced team to conduct an evaluation of the Asthma Mitigation Project.
 Proposals are due by May 7 at 1 p.m.

 Below is a listing of select resources.
 This list is not comprehensive.